peter115342/FEI_jetracer/fei-jetracer-docs/docs/FEIcar/FEIcar_installation.md

 sidebar_position: 8
 ---

-# FEI DonkeyCar Installation on Jetson Nano
+# FEI DonkeyCar(FEIcar) Installation on Jetson Nano

 This tutorial guides you through installing our customized version of DonkeyCar on the Jetson Nano for the FEI JetRacer project.
 This setup enables autonomous driving capabilities using machine learning and computer vision.